Article

 How can supply chain compliance software help assess suppliers?

 Of course, there is no guarantee that disruptions won’t arise in other areas, such as border declarations, regulatory changes, country of origin statements, tariffs, licenses, product classification, and other import and export requirements.
-Shipping and logistics can also cause problems, especially at borders and ports of entry, as can the need for product testing and other country-specific regulations, such as anti-dumping duties and rules governing free trade zones.
+Shipping and logistics can also cause problems, especially at borders and ports of entry, as can the need for product testing and other country-specific regulations, such as anti-dumping duties and rules governing foreign trade zones.

 Indeed, every link in the supply chain contains a certain amount of risk, including the products themselves, which can be subject to tariffs, testing, licenses, permits, and more.
 Before any product is shipped, it needs to undergo a thorough risk analysis.
-Ultimately, analytics and proactive global trade planning will help you improve visibility and avoid future supply chain disruptions.
+Ultimately, analytics and proactive global trade planning help improve visibility and avoid future supply chain disruptions.

 - Can the product be legally imported or exported to, through, and from the relevant countries?